 The best time to visit Dubai is between October and April, when temperatures are warm but manageable (22–32°C) and outdoor activities, desert safaris and beach days are all comfortable.
 November through February represents the peak of Dubai's winter social season — the weather is as close to perfect as a desert city can offer, with blue skies, warm sunshine and cool evenings.
 The summer months (June–September) are extremely hot (38–48°C) and humid, but travellers who can tolerate the heat — spent largely in air-conditioned malls, hotels and restaurants — will find dramatically discounted rates.

-November through February is Dubai's prime season.
-Temperatures sit at 22–30°C during the day with cool, pleasant evenings.
-The beach, outdoor dining, desert safaris and all outdoor attractions are at their best.
+November through February is the best time to visit and a popular time to visit Dubai.
+Temperatures sit at 22–30°C during the day with cool, pleasant evenings, and these winter months bring warm weather and good weather for sightseeing.
+The beach, outdoor dining, desert safaris, and all outdoor attractions, including Dubai Creek, are at their best.
 The Dubai Shopping Festival (late January–February) transforms the city with deals, entertainment and events across all malls.
-New Year's Eve in Dubai — with the world-record fireworks display on the Burj Khalifa — is one of the world's great countdown celebrations.
-Hotels book up months ahead and command peak prices during this window.
+New Year's Eve in Dubai — with the world-record fireworks display on the iconic Burj Khalifa, the world's tallest building — is one of the world's great countdown celebrations.
+Hotels book up months ahead and command peak prices during this window, as this is the high season when many tourists and most travellers target these months.

 Off-Peak / Low Season

-June through September is Dubai's summer off-season.
-Daytime temperatures regularly exceed 40°C, the humidity is oppressive, and most outdoor activities are impractical between 10am and 6pm.
-However, indoor Dubai — the world's largest collection of air-conditioned malls, hotel pools and restaurants — remains fully operational.
-Hotel rates plummet by 40–60% at five-star properties that are among the most lavish in the world.
+However, indoor Dubai — with indoor activities across air-conditioned malls, hotel pools, and restaurants — remains fully operational, so summer can still work for retail therapy.
+Dubai Mall stays a practical all-day option, and Ski Dubai offers a cool break from the heat.
+Hotel rates plummet by 40–60% at five-star properties that are among the most lavish in the world, creating great deals for budget travellers who still want to visit Dubai in low season.
 The Dubai Summer Surprises festival runs through July–August with mall events and promotions.
 For budget luxury seekers, summer is Dubai's secret best season.

 Shoulder Season Highlights

-October is a superb month — the brutal summer heat is breaking (temperatures returning to 28–35°C), the city is buzzing with returning residents after the summer exodus, and you'll find better rates than November–February peak.
-March and April are still warm but increasingly hot (30–38°C); rates begin to ease from February onwards and the city has an energetic early spring feel before the summer migration begins.
+October is a superb month — October weather brings a welcome temperature drop from summer, with temperatures returning to 28–35°C and often fewer crowds than peak winter months, while the city is buzzing with returning residents after the summer exodus and you'll find better rates than November–February peak.
+March and April are a sweet spot, with pleasant weather for travelers who want lower rates before intense heat returns and can still have an amazing time, even as temperatures climb to 30–38°C and the city keeps its energetic early spring feel before the summer migration begins.
 The Dubai Food Festival (February–March) showcases the city's extraordinary culinary diversity.

 Weather Overview by Season

-Winter (Nov–Feb): 18–28°C, minimal humidity, clear skies, cool evenings.
+Winter (Nov–Feb): The weather in Dubai shifts across the year as air temperature and humidity change by season.
+18–28°C, minimal humidity, clear skies, cool evenings, and a pleasant climate for sightseeing.
 Spring (Mar–May): 24–38°C, warming rapidly, low rainfall, occasional dust storms.
-Summer (Jun–Sep): 35–48°C, very high humidity especially in August, rare brief rainstorms.
-Autumn (Oct): 28–35°C, humidity dropping, increasingly comfortable.
+Summer (Jun–Sep): 35–48°C, very high humidity especially in August, rare brief rainstorms, and manageable mainly with indoor plans, which is why Dubai still works as a year-round destination for some travelers.
+Autumn (Oct): 28–35°C, humidity dropping, increasingly comfortable, with more sunny days for being outside.
 Dubai receives only 75mm of rain per year — mostly brief winter showers.
-The sea (Arabian Gulf) reaches 33°C in summer and drops to a still-pleasant 22°C in January.
+The sea temperature in the Arabian Gulf reaches 33°C in summer and drops to a still-pleasant 22°C in January, while average temperatures on land vary much more across the year.

 Key Events